dmi3y/api-validator/README.md

                           .... etc ....
 ````

-This will be possible setup for validator
+This will be possible setup for validator.

-api/validator.js
+`api/validator.js`

 ````js
 var validator = require('api-validator')({